joshbegley/nyt-latest/README.md

-**Inmate Pleads Guilty in Alabama Jail Escape**\
+**Inmate Pleads Guilty in Alabama Jail Escape That Officer Abetted**\
-`Casey White and a former corrections officer who helped him escape had been on the run for nearly two weeks when a police pursuit ended in his arrest and her death.`\
+`Casey White and a corrections officer who helped him escape had been on the run for nearly two weeks when a police pursuit ended in his arrest and her death.`\
 https://nytimes.com/2023/05/07/us/casey-white-guilty-alabama-jail.html?searchResultPosition=1

 **How to Overhaul the C.D.C.**\